 The definition of hearing loss is not the same for everybody and the different degrees of hearing loss are divided into categories.
-The most common categories of hearing loss are mild hearing loss, moderate hearing loss, severe hearing loss and profound hearing loss.
+The most common categories of hearing loss classifications are mild hearing loss, moderate hearing loss, severe hearing loss and profound hearing loss.

 Mild hearing loss

 What is mild hearing loss?
 On average, the most quiet sounds that people can hear with their better ear are between 25 and 40 dB.
 People who suffer from mild hearing loss have some difficulties keeping up with conversations, especially in noisy surroundings.

 Moderate hearing loss